Driver CPC? What does it mean?

 Module Three – Practical driving test of driving ability

-Your practical test will last about 1 hour and 30 minutes and includes:
+Your practical test will last approximately 1 hour and 30 minutes.
+Module 3 includes:

 • vehicle safety questions